 It’s no secret that emotional intelligence and self-awareness are two of the most important leadership characteristics.
 The ability to read verbal & non-verbal cues, control emotions, and compassionately empathize with others are necessities for building & sustaining any healthy relationship.
 One of the most effective tools for developing self-awareness and opening up lines of communication […]

 6 Leadership Lessons From My Interview on the Tony Robbins Podcast I was thrilled the Tony Robbins team invited me as a guest on his podcast to talk about organizational culture.
 Core values, disciplined hiring practices, and two-way communication are just a few essential elements to build healthy organizations.
-6 Ways Your Grief Changes You […]
+6 Ways Your Grief […]

 My lifetime legacy mission (LLM) is to educate, equip, & empower 100 million entrepreneurs & leaders worldwide to reach their greatest personal & organizational potential.
 In my last two speaking engagements, I watched the audience’s reactions as the conference coordinator read my bio aloud.
 People were taken aback.
 They raised their eyebrows and smiled in […]